Raghava-Kashyapa-Personal/realty-return-calculator/README.md

 # Project Finance Calculator

-_Last Updated: July 4, 2024_
+_Last Updated: January 2025_

 This project is a web application designed to help users calculate returns on project-based investments, manage cash flows, and analyze investment performance.
-It features interest calculation, XIRR (Extended Internal Rate of Return) calculation, and comprehensive cash flow analysis.
+It features sophisticated balance tracking, interest calculation, XIRR (Extended Internal Rate of Return) calculation, and comprehensive cash flow analysis.

 ## Project Overview

 The Project Finance Calculator provides tools for:
 - Inputting and managing payment schedules, returns, and rental income for projects
+- **Smart Balance Tracking**: Only flagged transactions affect the outstanding debt principal
-- Calculating monthly interest on outstanding balances with daily compounding
+- Calculating monthly interest on outstanding balances (interest is treated as an expense, not added to principal)
 - Computing XIRR (Extended Internal Rate of Return) for accurate return calculations
 - Analyzing cash flows with detailed breakdowns of:
   - Total Investment